Schedule Your Estate Planning Consultation OR "Don't Go Broke" Strategy Session 404-549-5001

 When couples are not married—with unmarried partners estate planning—conscious uncoupling isn’t always as complicated as divorce can be.

-Over the past 20 years, according to the U.S. Census Bureau, the number of unmarried cohabiting couples has tripled from 6 million to 17 million.
-Many of these unmarried partnerships do last a lifetime.
-However, unlike many long-term relationships, they also come to an end after major investments in homes and other assets have been made together.
+Over the past 20 years, the number of unmarried couples living together has increased significantly.
+According to the U.S. Census Bureau, it has grown from 6 million to 17 million.
+Many of these relationships last a lifetime.
+Others end after couples invest in homes and other shared assets.

 As everyone knows, the laws favor married couples, addressing and protecting their interests.
 Though the laws don’t address healthcare and financial decisions.
 Yet, when it comes to unmarried partners estate planning, it can get a little trickier.